Abortion in the United States: Effects of legalization and impact of abortion bans

 The 2013 winter issue of Ms. was about abortion rights.

 The risk of death due to legal abortion has fallen considerably since Roe v.
 Wade (1973) legalized it; this was due to increased physician skills, improved medical technology, and earlier termination of pregnancy.
-From 1940 through 1970, deaths of pregnant women during abortion fell from nearly 1,500 to a little over 100.
+From 1940 through 1970, annual deaths of pregnant women during abortion fell from nearly 1,500 to a little over 100.
 According to the Centers for Disease Control and Prevention, the number of women who died in 1972 from illegal abortion was thirty-nine.
 The Roe effect is a hypothesis suggesting that since supporters of abortion rights cause the erosion of their own political base by having fewer children, the practice of abortion will eventually lead to the restriction or illegalization of abortion.
 The legalized abortion and crime effect is another controversial theory that posits legal abortion reduces crime because unwanted children are more likely to become criminals.

 Since Roe, there have been numerous attempts to reverse the decision.
 In the 2011 election season, Mississippi placed an amendment on the ballot that redefined how the state viewed abortion.
 The personhood amendment defined personhood as "every human being from the moment of fertilization, cloning or the functional equivalent thereof"; if passed, it would have been illegal to get an abortion in the state.
 On July 11, 2012, a Mississippi federal judge ordered an extension of his temporary order to allow the state's only abortion clinic to stay open.
 The order was to stay in place until U.S. District Judge Daniel Porter Jordan III could review newly drafted rules on how the Mississippi Department of Health would administer a new abortion law.
 The law in question came into effect on July 1, 2012.